Minneapolis council member's brother stabbed, critically wounded

 One clip, obtained by the Star Tribune, shows Liban Osman getting ready to pay at the store counter, when a man in a long-sleeved black shirt suddenly punches him and places him in a headlock.
 The two men begin to struggle inside the store, moving in and out of the frame, as several people try to intervene.
 Another video from outside the store, shows a man, believed to be Liban Osman, being chased by the other man, who is now shirtless.

-In the meantime, a crowd started to gather, and several bystander intervened when the original assailant stood over Liban and slashed at him with a knife.
-Several men held the assailant down while Liban Osman managed to free himself and run away, the video shows.
-They're still restraining the man when, less than a minute later, the group suddenly scatters as if a shot were fired.
+In the meantime, a crowd started to gather, and several bystanders intervened when the original assailant stood over Liban Osman and slashed at him with a knife.
+Several men held the assailant down while Liban managed to free himself and run away, the video shows.
+They're still restraining the man when, less than a minute later, the group suddenly scatters as if a shot had been fired.
 The original assailant is shown hobbling away in the video, which doesn't capture the alleged shooter's face.

 Osman represents the city's Sixth Ward, the heart of its East African community, after taking over last fall for Abdi Warsame, who resigned to lead the Minneapolis Public Housing Authority.